avidas/avidas.github.com/source/_posts/2016-04-18-what-makes-a-great-online-tutorial.markdown

 The Internet started as a publishing medium.
 It excels at enabling people to share their unique gifts.
 An amazing amount of content gets put out on the web everyday, far beyond someone can read in a lifetime.
 Massive amount of information also means information overload.

-In software, it is common to use web tutorials to supplement someone's learning of a particular material.
+In software, it is common to use web tutorials to supplement one's learning of a particular material.
 Following guidelines of someone who has already done it can really fast track development.
 Tutorials appear in various forms in the web.
 Some of the common formats are long form blogposts, videos and series of email newsletters.
 Some enjoy the personal touch that videos can offer; others enjoy being able to quickly skim a blogpost.

 When you want to put your hard earned knowledge and valuable time into writing a tutorial, there are questions worth thinking about.
-Does the tutorial cater to its intended audience and will it reach them?
+Does the tutorial cater to its intended audience?
+Will it reach them?
 Can someone quickly skim the content and still get value?
 Is there a way to measure the effectiveness of online tutorials?

+{% img left https://files.slack.com/files-pri/T025F19MZ-F1ASWBLV8/pasted_image_at_2016_05_22_04_58_pm.png 800 800 'Survey Questions' 'Survey Questions' %}

 To look for answers, I asked a carefully selected group of 150 people about their preference of tutorials.
 The focus was on software engineers/designers/entrepreneurs due to my familiarity and experience with the field.
 What emerged from their responses gives a blueprint for creating great online resources.